Thank you for your interest in WORLDSymposium™ 2023 Exhibit and Support Opportunities

 Tuesday, February 21, 2023 2:00 – 3:30 PM EST: The Robert J. Gorlin Symposium

 Tuesday, February 21, 2023, 4:00 – 6:00 PM EST: “Emerging Trends” (State of the Art for Experts)

 The mission of WORLDSymposia is to provide an interdisciplinary forum to explore and discuss specific areas of interest, research and clinical applicability related to lysosomal diseases.
 Each year, WORLDSymposia hosts a scientific meeting (WORLDSymposium) presenting the latest information from basic science, translational research, and clinical trials for lysosomal diseases.
 WORLDSymposium is designed to help researchers and clinicians to better manage and understand diagnostic options for patients with lysosomal diseases, identify areas requiring additional basic and clinical research, public policy and regulatory attention, and identify the latest findings in the natural history of lysosomal diseases.

 The Premier Scientific Meeting for Experts in the Field of Lysosomal Diseases

 Be a part of the largest, most exciting international gathering of lysosomal disease professionals in the world.
-More than 3,000 participants from across the globe will come together both live and virtually to focus on improving the lives of patients suffering from these rare diseases.
-The WORLDSymposium 2022 Exhibit hall will feature the latest advances in treatment, research, and cutting-edge technology in the lysosomal disease community.
+More than 3,000 participants from across the globe will come together to focus on improving the lives of patients suffering from these rare diseases.
+The WORLDSymposium 2023 Exhibit hall will feature the latest advances in treatment, research, and cutting-edge technology for lysosomal diseases.

 As an exhibitor in, or supporter of, the lysosomal disease community, you can: